 1. It was dynamic.
 In verse 2, Jesus observed this about the church, "I know your deeds, your hard work and your perseverance."
 [KJV "I know thy works, and thy labor, and thy patience"].
 Things were happening at the church in Ephesus!
 The members were involved in Christian service.
 They were workers.
 The word "labor" means "toil to the point of exhaustion."
 This was a serving church.
-No doubt, they had the best programs in town.
+If you were a pewsitter, you didn't feel comfortable in the First Church of Ephesus.

 2. It was disciplined.
 The phrase, "I know that you cannot tolerate wicked men" [KJV "and how thou canst not bear those who are evil"] indicates this was a church that took purity seriously.
-They would not tolerate evil in their midst, and quite possibly, practiced discipline to keep the church pure.
-This was a disciplined church that took a stand against evil.
+They would not tolerate evil in their midst, and apparently, practiced discipline to keep the church pure.
+If a member refused to repent and forsake of known sin, he was removed from membership, just as the Lord had instructed in Matthew 18.

 3. It was discerning.
 Years earlier, Paul had warned the Ephesian elders to look out for false teachers that would try to infiltrate their ranks (Acts 20:28-31).
 John had taught them to "test the spirits" (1 John 4:1-6).
 And they took heed.
 Jesus commends them in verse 2, "I know that you cannot tolerate wicked men, that you have tested those who claim to be apostles but are not, and have found them false [KJV 'liars']."